-Yes we are, paws down, the most incredible dogs ever!
-Let others know how great we are. #dog #germanshepherd #bestdog
+Yes, we are, paws down, the coolest dogs ever!
+Let others know how great we are. #dog #welshcorgi #bestdog

-Consider starting with a half-hour walk twice per day plus a vigorous play or training session.
+Consider starting with a half-hour walk each day plus a vigorous play or training session.

 Even at eight weeks they are capable of soaking up lots so don’t delay training for even a month.